 - --enable / --disable

-Enable or disable the specified node.
+Enable or disable the specified node. the path

 - -F, --format "text"|"json"